-

 An Inner Dialogue with Frida Kahlo (Dialogue With Myself 2), 2001Color photograph162 × 194 cmFurther images

-"As I am being inspired by you, Doña Frida, I drink in what I like to think of as your essence so as to create a Frida of my own, in my own mind’s eye...
-In that fantastic sphere, the various elements of Doña Frida and myself mix into a muddle, a chemical reaction occurs, creating this imaginary Frida of mine.
+“As i am being inspired by you, Doña Frida, i drink in what i like to think of as your essence so as to create a Frida of my own,...“As i am being inspired by you, Doña Frida, i drink in what i like to think of as your essence so as to create a Frida of my own, in my own mind’s eye… in that fantastic sphere, the various elements of Doña Frida and myself mix into a muddle, a chemical reaction occurs, creating this imaginary Frida of mine.
 I wanted to give form to what Doña Frida is to me.
-Via self-portraiture, that is."
+Via self-portraiture, that is.” — Yasumasa Morimura

 Naturally Naked.
 Gary Tatintsian Gallery.
 Aug –Dec, 2019